icpc/ccs-specs/Contest_Package.md

 Note that the API specification requires that filenames are unique within endpoint objects, so this is always possible.

+The `href` property of [file reference objects](json_format#file) is optional in a contest package: if a file matching the `filename` property is present on disk (as described above), that file is used and `href` is ignored.
+If no such file exists, then `href` must be present and valid.

+It is not required that a URL specified in an `href` is always valid.
+Specifically, in many cases the contest is running in a local network that is taken down after the contest, and in this case the URL would definitely not still be working.
+To keep the archiving process as simple as possible, stale URLs do not have to be removed from the data, as long as the corresponding file is present on disk.
+Conversely, a package may intentionally omit large files and rely on valid `href` values to retrieve them on demand — this option can be used to create a "shallow package" when the size of the package matters.

 #### Default filenames